 So how do we decide what questions to ask?
-Don't ask trick questions just for the sake of a filter.
+Do not ask trick questions just for the sake of a filter.
 Candidates get pissed.
-And t doesn't give you any meaningful signal about the ability of the candidate.
-No one's happy.
+And it doesn't give you any meaningful signal about the ability of the candidate.
+No one is happy.

-Just because there's a question that only 5% of engineers can solve, doesn't mean that those 5% are the top 5% most suited for the role.
-Also, this way of measuring developer skills' has an inherent bias against more experienced developers.
+Just because there is a question that only 5% of engineers can solve, doesn't mean that those candidates are the top 5% most suited for the role.
+Also, this way of measuring a developer's skill has an inherent bias against more experienced developers.